MinhTran283/FundamentalsOfPythonProgramming/Tasks/A/README.md

 You are given a text file **`resevations.txt`** that contains one line per reservation.
 You are also given a Python script **`read_resevations.py`** that reads the reservations from **`resevations.txt`**.
 Fields are separated by the pipe character `|`.

 > [!TIP]
-> This way of structuring data is very common—and Python is great at handling it!
+> This way of structuring data is very common — and Python is great at handling it!

 **Example line:**